Morganite: Properties, Facts and Photos

 Morganite was named in honour of American banker J.P.
 Morgan.
 As well as being an avid mineral collector, he also donated generously to the New York Museum of Natural History.

-The colour is usually very subtle, so many stones are heat-treated to increase saturation.
+The colour is usually very subtle, so stones are often heat-treated to increase saturation.
 Depending on the treatment used, the colour can also be enhanced to produce a richer or deeper shade of pink.

 'Peach morganite' is a trade name for stones that are more peach-coloured than pink.
 Ironically, this is often the natural colour of morganite.

 By definition, morganite is pink beryl, even though the colour may not be particularly pink.
-It was likely labelled 'pink beryl' after being heat-treated.

-As well as Madagascar, morganite can also be found in Brazil, parts of the USA, Mozambique, Namibia, Afghanistan and Russia.
+As well as Madagascar, morganite can also be found in Brazil, parts of the USA, Mozambique, Namibia, Afghanistan, and Russia.

 Article Pictures

 The morganite in our second photo is courtesy of Steve Blyskal.
-The image is clickable and redirects to the original photo.